7 Indoor Houseplant Myths That Fooled Us Too

 What to do instead for humidity

 If you're worried your humidity level is too low, get a humidifier!
 Second best if a humidfier is out of budget, is bunching plants together and adding a pebble tray, with the water level in the tray kept low enough not to cause wet feet for your plants.
+Although both those don't make a huge difference like a humidifier does, they still help.

 Myth #4: Plants grow bigger in bigger pots

-Ah, nope.
-If you want bigger plants, most will get biggest when kept slightly rootbound.
-When repotting, only go up one or two pot sizes (from a 14cm to a 15cm pot for example).
 Jump up too much in pot size and two things can happen.
-The first is the sudden increase in extra soil around the roots can cause root rot as the soil retains a suddenly increased amount of water that your plant isn't used to.
-The second is your plant diverts its energy in to growing new roots to fill out the much bigger pot, instead of putting oomph in to growing leaves.
+The first is the sudden increase in extra soil around the roots can cause root rot, as the soil retains a suddenly increased amount of water that your plant isn't used to.
+The second is your plant diverts its energy in to growing new roots to fill out the too-much bigger pot, instead of putting oomph in to growing leaves, and growth slows or stops.

 What to do when moving up a pot size

-Only upgrade by 1cm to 2cms in pot diameter.
-From a 14cm to a 15cm or 16cm pot for example.
-Perfect.
-Also, don't repot too soon.
-Being a bit rootbound is not a bad thing for most plants.
 Don't judge when a plant is rootbound only by roots coming out the bottom.
 Always slide him out and check the entire root ball rather than risk repotting before a plant really needs it.
-Repotting puts a lot of stress on a plant and risks root rot.
+Repotting puts a lot of stress on a plant - think of it like us going through surgery - and risks root rot.

 Myth #5: Don't feed plants in winter

 Instead, growth slows over cooler months.
 It doesn't stop.
-Most plants do not 'switch off' over winter.
-It is 100% true that you should not feed a plant that isn't growing.
-You don't want to risk fertiliser burn from nutrients building up in the soil instead of being used by the plant.
-However unless you know your plant is actually dormant, keep up the plant food BUT simply adjust it for your plant's growth needs.
+Most plants do not 'switch off' over winter or need a 'rest'.
+It is true that you should not feed a plant that isn't growing at all.
+You don't want to risk fertiliser burn from nutrients building up in the soil instead of being used by the plant (if you're worried about that, checking your fertiliser is free of urea will help).

 How to feed in cooler months